-The management of 6110, 6280, 8230, and 8240 are similar as for the grassland habitat types.
+The management of 6110, 6280, 8230, and 8240 are similar as for the grassland habitat types, however the fodder value is much lower than in the grassland habitat types.
 They are mainly maintained by current agricultural production holdings, enabled with subsidies for management of lands with biological values, but significant areas are also restored and maintained by the County Administrative Boards, municipalities, and non-profit organizations.
-As for the grassland habitat types, major efforts, both in terms of restorations and annual management measures, need to be implemented also in these three habitat types to improve their conservation status.